 Most everything we do on the classical guitar basically comes down (theoretically) to scales.

-There is a definite parallel between major scales and the alphabet.
-There is no inherent value in being able to write the B or the letter C. But there is benefit in being able to convey an idea using words that are written using the alphabet.
+There is a definite parallel between the major scale and the alphabet.
+There is no inherent value in being able to write the B or the letter C. But there is a benefit in being able to convey an idea using words that are written using the alphabet.

 Benefits of having an understanding and practical use of music theory:

 - The ability to see groups of notes as a logical group, as opposed to a string of separate entities

 - Music theory is a tool by which to see the larger structures involved in a piece.